A free resource by NextGen Coastal — monthly OC rental market intelligence

 Santa AnaUrban Inland$3,180$3,9604.5%25-0.2%

 Source: NextGen Coastal managed portfolio data and MLS comp analysis, April 2025.
-SFR rates include detached homes only; does not include attached townhomes.
+SFR figures are detached homes only — attached townhomes are in the next section.

 OC Submarket 1BD